Tomatoes Reduce Obesity-Related risks

 Caveats: What You Don’t Know Can Hurt You!

-- Eating whole tomatoes and drinking freshly made tomato juice is superior to canned products and eating tomato-based processed foods or taking lycopene supplements.
-Naringin is another phytochemical that exerts chemopreventive and anticancer activities in various models of oral, breast, colon, liver, lung, and ovarian cancer.20 Besides lycopene and naringin, tomatoes contain a variety of health-preserving and health-promoting compounds, that in synergy, help protect us against various disease threats.21 Concerning the prevention of cardiovascular disease, studies show that eating tomatoes has a stronger protective effect than lycopene supplementation.22
+Eating whole tomatoes and drinking freshly made tomato juice is superior to canned products and eating tomato-based processed foods or taking lycopene supplements.
+Naringin is another phytochemical that exerts chemopreventive and anticancer activities in various models of oral, breast, colon, liver, lung, and ovarian cancer.21 Besides lycopene and naringin, tomatoes contain a variety of health-preserving and health-promoting compounds, that in synergy, help protect us against various disease threats.22 Concerning the prevention of cardiovascular disease, studies show that eating tomatoes has a stronger protective effect than lycopene supplementation.23

-- Cooking substantially raises the levels of lycopene and other carotenoids in tomatoes and makes them more available for the body to utilize.23
+Cooking substantially raises the levels of lycopene and other carotenoids in tomatoes and makes them more available for the body to utilize.24

-- Use a variety of superfoods.
+Use a variety of superfoods, not just tomatoes.
 Watermelon, pink grapefruit, papaya, and sweet red peppers also contain lycopene.
-Tomatoes when combined with soy seem more effective in preventing prostate cancer than when eaten alone.24

 Disclaimer: The information in this article is helpful and is educational.
 It is not the author’s or authors’ or Wildwood Health Institute’s intent to substitute the blog article for diagnosis, counseling, or treatment by a qualified health professional.